Exploring spin-squeezing in the Mott insulating regime: role of anisotropy, inhomogeneity and hole doping: Summary and conclusions

 We study the generation of scalable spin-squeezing with ultra-cold bosonic atoms in optical lattices in the Mott regime.
 This is possible through two main mechanisms related to imperfections in the system: anisotropy of contact interactions and inhomogeneous magnetic fields.

-We develop the microscopic theory to predict the dynamics of the spin squeezing parameter in the presence of hole doping in the simplified scenario when the positions of holes are fixed.
-In the more general $t-J$ model, where a hole moves freely along the chain, the correlations in the system will be bounded between the cases of zero and infinite effective tunnelling.
-The first case was considered by us in this paper.
-In the second case, the movement of holes allows correlation of individual spins and, hence, the system behaves as fully occupied but the expectation values are modulated by the filling factor $N/M$.
-However, the deeper analysis of this case goes outside the scope of this work and provides an interesting direction for future investigations.
+We develop the microscopic theory to predict the dynamics of the spin squeezing parameter in the presence of hole doping in the simplified scenario when the positions of holes are fixed. fIn the more general $t$--$J$ model, where a hole moves freely along the chain, the correlations in the system are bounded between the cases of zero and infinite effective tunnelling.
+The first case was considered by us in this paper at the microscopic level.
+In the second case, the movement of holes allows correlation of individual spins and, hence, the system behaves as fully occupied but the expectation values are modulated by the filling factor $f$.
 Additionally, we address numerically the question of the effect of external confinement and thermal fluctuations.
 While external trapping potential accelerates spin-squeezing dynamics, non-zero temperature diminishes the level of squeezing.
 However, in the latter case, the effect is negligible as long as the temperature value is much smaller than the smallest energy gap.

 We believe our analysis sheds more light on the practical limitations of spin squeezing strategy for quantum technology tasks with ultra-cold atomic systems using a quantum gas microscope, or even trapped ions or molecules.
 However, we are aware that a transition from science to technology takes time and would happen when the quantum advantage outweighs the complexity of the experiments which are still under very extensive development.
 For example in the case of squeezed light, it took more than forty years for the successful application of entanglement-enhanced detection of gravitational waves~\cite{PhysRevLett.123.231107, PhysRevLett.123.231108}.